muvaf/cloud-native-heroku/04-argocd.md

 > Refresh of the application at every commit is WIP since it is not much inline
 > with Kubernetes conventions.

+In this tutorial, we will:
+* Created a custom action that creates an ArgoCD Application and blocks Backstage until the application and chart images are pushed to the registry.
+* Used the custom action in a template to create a new service that is deployed to the cluster.

+> You can find the final template for this tutorial in the
+> [templates/03-argocd](templates/03-argocd) folder.

 We need to inform ArgoCD about our Helm chart.
 We will do that by including a step in our template that will create an ArgoCD `Application` object in our cluster.

-> You can find the final template for this tutorial in the
-> [templates/03-argocd](templates/03-argocd) folder.

 Copy the earlier template.
 ```bash